AlGepe/OmniCalcs/SEO/ChristmasTree/New_Christmas.md

 Just remember: all Christmas decorations are equal and have their places, you should not judge people for choosing one over the other, just respect.
 Tolerance is the key to a good healthy relationship so if you see someone using Christmas tree ribbons instead of LED lights, just tell them that they are not alone, that you love them anyway and that you will help them get their life back together ;)

+## You calculated everything, now what?

+Now that you have figured out how many lights you need, you just need to consider the <portal cid=193>electricity cost</portal> to decide how long you want to keep them on.
+Alternatively you can buy better <portal cid=676> efficiency</portal> LED Christmas tree lights and run them for longer or save money.

+Another option is to build your own set of Christmas tree lights.
+If you embark in such a DIY project you can probably make us of some of our electrical calculators such as the <portal cid=550>voltage drop calculator</portal><portal cid=775>RC circuit calculator</portal><portal cid=1009>wire resistance calculator</portal> as a starting point.

+If you also plan to use LED lights, congratulations because you will have lower <portal cid=1052>electrical power consumption</portal> with all the benefits associated to it.
+However LEDs are complex diodes that don't follow <portal cid=178>Ohm's law</portal>.
+So if you want to truly understand them we recommend checking our <portal cid=1063>ideal diode calculator</portal><portal cid=216>LED resistor calculator</portal>.